 NOTE : THERE IS (A LOT) OF CONTRADICTORY GUIDANCE ON (NON) CORRECTING FAF/FAP AND MINIMA ON APV.
 I’LL UPDATE TO WHAT I FINALLY BELIEVE IS CORRECT (WITH REFERENCES) WHEN I KNOW WHAT I FINALLY BELIEVE IS CORRECT!

 The exception to this is APV (APproach with Vertical guidance) such as RNAV GNSS/GPS with LNAV/VNAV DH minima and RNP AR / RNP LNAV-VNAV approaches.
-Such approaches come with an operating temperature range on the chart (usucoldtemp11ally a minimum but often a min and max OAT).
+Such approaches come with an operating temperature range on the chart (usually a minimum but often a min and max OAT).
 Down to the minimum temperature specified, the FAF and Minima (DH) are protected by a sloped obstacle clearance surface (OCS).
 There is no need to correct the minima for colder temperature altimetry, down to the minimum temp specified on the chart.

 Note that Radio Altimeter (RA) based minima do not require cold temperature corrections.